ibizaman/skarabox/README.md

 SkaraboxOS expects a particular hardware layout:

-- 1 SSD or NVMe drive for the OS.
+- 1 or 2 SSD or NVMe drive for the OS.
+  If 2, they will be formatted in Raid 1 (mirror) so each hard drive should have the same size.
 - 0 or 2 Hard drives that will store data.
   Capacity depends on the amount of data that will be stored.
-  They will be formatted in Raid 1 (mirror) so each hard drive should have the same size.
+  If 2, they will too be formatted in Raid 1.
 <!--
 This is for Self Host Blocks.